mumuki/mumukit-flow/README.md

 # Mumukit::Flow

-> An adaptative flow implementation for the Mumuki Platform
+> An adaptive flow implementation for the Mumuki Platform

-This gem implements an adaptative flow - on other ways, it responds to the question _what exercise should come next?_.
+This gem implements an adaptive flow - on other ways, it responds to the question _what exercise should come next?_.
 It does not address other aspects of the platform like code evaluation, submission flow UI or feedback provision.

 At glance, it supports four types of flow: